 Nominate & Vote

-Nominations are submitted for the entire month of October.
-Nominees must reside or work in the state for which they are nominated.
-Who do you know that has worked to raise awareness, change laws, educate others, or help to stop this crime from happening in your state?
-Visit this page in October to submit a nomination.
+Nominations for this year have ended, but will be reopened next year.
+Who do you know that has worked to raise awareness, change laws, educate others, or help to stop this crime from happening in your area?
+Visit this page again soon to submit a nomination.

 Tickets to the Liberator Awards